PE1MUD/Digital-Baseband-ESP32/README.md

 Note: some settings need to be changed that are part of the TFT_eSPI library!
 Edit User_Setup.h in user\Documents\Arduino\libraries\TFT_eSPI to use the following pins for the display:

+In Section 2 find >> For ESP32 Dev board (only tested with ILI9341 display) Uncomment these lines and change the pin numbers as follows:

 #define TFT_MOSI 23
 #define TFT_SCLK 18
 #define TFT_CS    5  // Chip select control pin
 #define TFT_DC   17  // Data Command control pin
 #define TFT_RST  16  // Reset pin (could connect to RST pin)

+Comment all other lines in section 2

 The speed needs a change too, so you will have silky smooth PPM Meters.
 For this, select ONLY this line: